gersonmoraes/dryunit/README.md

 More importantly, the detection is done by calling a shell instance to ask OCaml parser to generate a structured representation of each test file.
 This adds an extra cost and should not be done for unmodified files.
 That's why the extension will dump the memory representation of the detected test suites in a cache file.

-The primary form to detect changes is the timestamp of the test files.
-The cache is also aware of the version of the compiler used at each build, so executing `opam switch` doesn't affects nor removes your previous cache.
+The primary form to detect changes is the timestamp of the test file.
+This is why by default, you can't detect tests from the file that activates the extension.

+The cache is also aware of the version of the compiler used at each build, so executing `opam switch` doesn't break nor removes existing cache.

 ###  How DRY can you be?